What is a FIG?

 Each FIG has a 1-credit College Connections course that is co-led by a dedicated faculty member and a peer-mentor called a FIG Assistant.
 Your faculty member will provide passionate expertise about the FIG subject, and your FIG Assistant will connect you with resources and know-how on being a college student.

 Your FIG Faculty selects two UO courses that are designed to expand on what you're learning in the College Connections course.
 These linked courses will count towards degree requirements, no matter which major you choose.

 Small Class Sizes

 Form important and lasting connections with your instructor, peer mentor, and the other students.
-Your FYE is a place where you will feel welcome, supported, and challenged.
+Your FIG is a place where you will feel welcome, supported, and challenged.

 Develop skills for college success

 Gain experience expressing ideas through writing and presentations.
 Utilize strategic analysis, problem-solving, and creative thinking skills.
 Learn time management and improve study skills.
 Become more effective working in a collaborative setting.

 Explore potential majors and minors while planning your academic career.
 Develop essential skills that enhance your marketability by learning to approach problems from multiple perspectives.
 Gain academic and career opportunities from faculty connections.

 Students will be engaged academically in their seminar and expected to actively participate in activities both inside and outside of the classroom.